ltw-webdev-1/curriculum/html-document-setup.md

         text: "The `<h1>` tag *is the most important* piece of content on the page—every single HTML file needs one."
       - num: "16-20"
         text: "We can write as much HTML in here as we want.
 The indentation is there to help us understand our code, but the browser doesn’t really care."
+    notes:
+      - label: "Type it, type it real good"
+        text: "Remember the purpose of this lesson is to type the code out yourself—build up that muscle memory in your fingers!"
+    after: |
+      **The code above is intentionally not copy-and-paste-able.
+You need to write the code by hand to learn it properly.
+So every single lesson will have the ability to copy-and-paste its code snippets disabled.**

   - title: "Test it in the browser"
     before: |